The Childcare Program

 - Improve the future prospects of the children in Delhi

 - Give impoverished and vulnerable children quality care, compassion and a sense of hope

 - Enable inter-cultural exchange which benefits both locals and international volunteers alike.

 By taking part in this wonderful program, volunteers will be based at one of several childrens centers in and around the suburbs of Delhi, including Noida and Gurgaon, and will assist by providing care and education to the children.
 Love Volunteers on this project also assist the children with their education by taking extracurricular lessons, assisting with homework and helping with general education on life skills such as personal hygiene.
 Volunteers who stay onsite do not need to travel every day to and from the project, and thus are able to spend more time with the children.

 Volunteers will contribute in a number of ways on this program and can expect to undertake the following tasks:

-- Help to feed and care for the children
+- Help to care for the children

 - Supply general care and compassion to the children